 We are research leaders in exploring the impact of gendered violence.
 Our work spans sexual assault, rape, domestic violence, family violence, child sexual abuse and adult survivors, sexual harassment, sexual misconduct, gendered misconduct, trafficking for domestic and sexual slavery, and female infanticide.

-The Gendered Violence & Organisations program developed by GVRN offers tailored face-to-face and online training and specialised advisory services for employers wanting to address gendered violence in their workplace.
-Using innovative and evidence-based schemes, our programs and services have helped make an impact on organisations throughout Austra
+Our Gendered Violence & Organisations stream offers tailored face-to-face and online training, online short courses and specialised advisory services for employers wanting to address gendered violence in their workplace.
+Using evidence-based research, we have assisted over 50 private and public organisations throughout Australia and internationally

 Our objectives are to:

 Gendered violence is an expression of power and control over individuals or groups because of their gender.
 It's a broad term that encompasses domestic, family and sexual violence, and includes sexual harassment, sexual assault, stalking, intimate partner violence, and violence among household members, extended families and kinships.
 ‘Gender-related violence, gender-based violence’ (GBV), ‘sexual and gender-based violence’ (SGBV) and ‘violence against women’ (VAW) are common terms in this field.
 ‘Gendered misconduct’ and ‘sexual misconduct’ are also used.

 While it’s clear that women and children are disproportionately affected, we use ‘gendered violence’ with the acknowledgement that men, women, elders and youth can be victims and perpetrators.
 We acknowledge that gendered violence can be experienced by lesbian, gay, bisexual, transgender and intersex (LGBTIQ) people.
 Gendered violence is not limited to physical or sexual violence – it can include a range of behaviours used to intimidate, coerce, harass and control another person, including financial abuse.

 UNSW Business School